matgabriel/chronicle-flux/README.md

 ### Functionalities
 With the provided ChronicleStore, you can:
 - Store a reactive stream.
-- Subscribe to the history + live updates of the store with a reactive stream (with a [Flux](http://projectreactor.io/docs/core/release/reference/#flux) from project [reactor-core](https://github.com/reactor/reactor-core)).
+- Subscribe to the history + live updates of the store with a reactive stream (the store returns a [Flux](http://projectreactor.io/docs/core/release/reference/#flux) from project [reactor-core](https://github.com/reactor/reactor-core)).
 - Replay the history with the original timing, with a time acceleration (e.g. replay at twice the speed).
 - Replay the history in a loop.